-Hanna Lähteenmäki, M. Sc. joined the Hematology Research Unit in 2011 and works as a senior research assistant.
-She is responsible for the translational laboratory projects related to clinical studies.
+Hanna Lähteenmäki, M. Sc. joined the Hematology Research Unit in 2011 and works as a laboratory technician assisting in research projects and participating in laboratory maintenance.

 Jay Klievink, M.Sc (Nutrition and Health), graduated from Wageningen UR, the Netherlands in 2011.
 Jay joined the HRU as a laboratory technician in 2016 and assists in research projects and general laboratory practices.

 Eeva Lind-Ekholm is a part-time scientific secretary who works full-time as a secretary at the HUCH hematology division.
 She has more than 10 years of experience in clinical study administration and legislation.
 Eeva has been indispensable in getting the vast amount of paperwork done and submitted in good order and just before dead-line.